Knit with Aabhar – Armor Stitch Pattern

 Pattern Instructions

-CO (Multiple of 2 + 1) + 2 edge stitches with the larger needle.
+CO (Multiple of 2 stitches) + 1 stitch + 2 edge stitches with the larger needle.
+For example, you can cast on (2 x 10) + 1 + 2 = 23 stitches to knit a sample swatch.

-Repeat this free knit pattern (2 rows) until you have reached the desired length for your work.
+Repeat these free knitting pattern instructions (2 rows) until you have reached the desired length for your work.

 We love seeing your finished projects!
 Share any project that you make using this Armor Stitch free knitting pattern on Instagram, and be sure to tag us @aabharcreations or #aabharcreations.
 Or if you’re on Facebook, then visit our page, AabharCreations, and share a pic.
 We would absolutely love to see your work!